emacsun/ZHugo/content/home/math.md

 date = "2016-04-20T00:00:00"

 title = "Math"
-subtitle = "The beauty of math always attracts me.
-Math lays the foundation of my career."
+subtitle = "Math, which lays the foundation of my career always attracts me for its rigor and beauty."

 # Order that this section will appear in.
 weight = 40